cpvdeveloper/github-go-chrome-extension/README.md

 Activate the extension by typing "gh" followed by a space; you can then either

 - Filter through your list of saved repositories
+- Hit space again to see the full list of saved repositories
 - Enter the exact name of a repository
-- Immediately hit enter and go to the target GitHub account
+- Hit space and then enter to go to the target GitHub account itself

 ## How it's built
 `javascript/` --> initially built with vanilla JavaScript, HTML, CSS